 In the Form Designer, select the Grid Layout to open its Properties tab and view these settings.

-In addition to the above mentioned Add actions, selecting the ADD button link underneath the column/row box creates a new column/row with the Add [Column/Row] window.
-This panel shares the same settings as the Edit Column/Row window.
+In the Properties panel, under the Grid Setup section, select the ADD button link underneath the column/row box to create a new column/row.
+The Add Columns/Rows dialog displays the same settings as the Edit Column/Row window.

 Gutters and Margins

 Gutters are useful for introducing spacing between columns and rows, allowing for greater formatting flexibility.
 Adjusting the Column/Row Gap settings controls the amount of space between columns and rows in pixels.

 The Grid Setup panel includes options for defining Margins as well.
 These Margins determine the size of the space, if any, between the Grid and the body of the Form.
 Setting margins fine-tunes the pixel spacing between these elements.